 "Jillian is very well on her way to being one of the most important people

 in the equine world and this is happening before our eyes.

 I watched Jillian teach beautifully and kindly and with an extraordinary amount of insight; she referenced Mark multitudes of times and was able to put his teaching not only into words, but into her hands during demonstrations, and into her eyes as she helped students along with their horses.
 Along with referencing Mark throughout the clinic she also referenced Manolo Méndez just as frequently.
 She was able to join the work of both masters depending on where the horse was and where the student was and it all segued into a pretty amazing phenomenon to witness.

 Throughout her presentations and lessons, Jillian also referenced Peggy Cummings and Stephanie Millham as she was able to bring so many great minds and their wisdom together.
-To all of this, she layered her own personal experience through her studies and research in equine biomechanics.
+To all of this, she layered her own personal experience through her studies and research in equine functional anatomy and posture.
 She also infused her personal learning as a student of Tai Chi, and her brilliance became evident.
 Mark is very much smiling.